 Bernard Kerik's Speaking Availability

-Former New York City Police Commissioner Bernard Kerik is a dynamic, riveting and captivating speaker who uses his real-life experience to inspire, motivate and challenge leaders in business and organizations of all sizes, to strive forward and to be the best that they may be and to never ever give up.
-For further information on having Mr. Kerik speak for your organization, please email us at: email@example.com
+Former New York City Police Commissioner Bernard Kerik is a dynamic, riveting and captivating speaker who uses his real-life experience to inspire, motivate and challenge global leaders in business and government organizations of all sizes.
+For further information on having Mr. Kerik speak for your organization, please email us at: firstname.lastname@example.org

 Leadership Under Fire on September 11, 2001, and the Realities of Living in a Post 9/11 World